clarefmccann/clarefmccann.github.io/content/research/in-progress/index.md

 ### Pubertal Perceptions in Adolescence</br>
 > *Role*. co-primary investigator</br>

+> *Co-primary investigator*. jennifer a. silvers

 > *Status*. under IRB review.

 > *Summary*. conducting focus groups to understand further how adolescents feel about puberty and what they want to know. we will also use the data collected to inform more inclusive measures of puberty.

 ### Puberty Perception Measure</br>
 > *Role*. first-author / co-creator

+> *Co-creators*. jennifer a. silvers, elizabeth a. shirtcliff, jennifer h. pfeifer

 > *Status*.</br>
 ---> under IRB review. </br>